SOUTH AUSTRALIAN CHAMBER OF MINES & ENERGY

 Where is Silver mined in South Australia?

-Silver is extracted at BHP’s Olympic Dam and by OZ Minerals at the Prominent Hill and Carrapateena mines.
+Silver is extracted at BHP’s Olympic Dam, Prominent Hill and Carrapateena mines.
 Investigator Resources is working on a ‘Definitive Feasibility Study’ for its Paris Silver Project on the Eyre Peninsula.

 Silver coins